-Some of us who have many bonsai (perhaps too many), have automatic irrigation systems of one type or another.
+Some, who have many bonsai (perhaps too many), have automatic irrigation systems of one type or another.
 While living in Miami, I had a timed overhead sprinkler system (leftover from my nursery days.)

 When you develop a large collection or have a nursery, automatic systems are certainly an option.
 I ran my system once a day in winter and twice a day in summer.
 I also seasonally varied the length of time for each session.

 During the rainy season, I often turned it off and watered by hand.